 Producer Prices Change in Hungary averaged 3.10 percent from 2001 until 2021, reaching an all time high of 14.80 percent in July of 2021 and a record low of -3.50 percent in March of 2010.
 This page provides the latest reported value for - Hungary Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hungary Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Producer Prices Change in Hungary is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Hungary to stand at 3.40 in 12 months time.
-In the long-term, the Hungary Producer Prices Change is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Producer Prices Change in Hungary is expected to be 11.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hungary Producer Prices Change is projected to trend around 2.80 percent in 2022, according to our econometric models.